-The FUNCTION clause specified in the declaration topic defines and names a subfunction local to that block.
+The FUNCTION clause specified in the function declaration specifies and names a subfunction that is local to that block.

-The term block refers to the SPL block structure consisting of an optional declaration topic, a mandatory executable section, and an optional exception section.
-Blocks are the structures for standalone procedures and functions, anonymous blocks, subprograms, triggers, packages, and object type methods.
+The term block refers to the SPL block structure that consists of an optional declaration section, a mandatory executable section, and an optional exception section.
+Blocks are the structures for standalone stored procedures and functions, anonymous blocks, subprograms, triggers, packages, and object type methods.

-The phrase the identifier is local to the block means that the identifier (that is, a variable, cursor, type, or subprogram) is declared within the declaration section of that block and is therefore accessible by the SPL code within the executable section and optional exception section of that block.
+The phrase the identifier is local to the block means that the identifier (a variable, cursor, type, or subprogram) is declared in the declaration section of that block.
+Therefore, the identifier is accessible by the SPL code in the executable section and the optional exception section of that block.

-Subprocedures can only be declared after all other variable, cursor, and type declarations included in the declaration section. ( That is, subprograms must be the last set of declarations.)
+Subfunctions can be declared after all the other variable, cursor, and type declarations that are included in only the declaration section.
+This indicates that subprograms must be the last set of declarations.

 [ PRAGMA AUTONOMOUS_TRANSACTION; ]